 Here is some information on so-called “black CDs”.
 [PDF]

-New Hampshire Supreme Court, 1991 (Committee on Character & Fitness) (bunch of fuddy-duddies deciding to prevent me from practicing law because I'd smoked a marijuana joint)
+New Hampshire Supreme Court, 1991 (Committee on Character & Fitness) (bunch of fuddy-duddies deciding to prevent me from practicing law because I’d allegedly smoked a marijuana joint and offered it to some students on a Freestyle Ski Team) BTW, apologies for the poor audio quality, but the original cassette tapes (which were demanded by me, and furnished by them, by law) were technically crappy and difficult to work with.

 [MP3] Side A